dnitsch/aws-cli-auth/README.md

 Flags:
       --cfg-section string   config section name in the yaml config file -h, --help                 help for aws-cli-auth
+  -k, --kill-rod             If aws-cli-auth exited improprely in a previous run there is a chance that there could be hanging processes left over - this will clean them up forcefully
-  -r, --role string          Set the role you want to assume when SAML or OIDC process completes -s, --store-profile        By default the credentials are returned to stdout to be used by the credential_process
+  -r, --role string          Set the role you want to assume when SAML or OIDC process completes -s, --store-profile        By default the credentials are returned to stdout to be used by the credential_process.
+Set this flag to instead store the credentials under a named profile section

 Use "aws-cli-auth [command] --help" for more information about a command.
 ```